+Information on directors Name: John Keith

+Title: Non-Executive Chair

-Information on directors Name: Title: Experience and expertise: John Keith Non-Executive Chair John Keith has served as a Non-Executive Director of Atomo since December 2011 and became Chair in 2014.
+Experience and expertise: John Keith has served as a Non-Executive Director of Atomo since December 2011 and became Chair in 2014.

 Mr Keith is one of the Managing Directors at BNP Paribas, establishing and leading its financial institutions coverage team.
 Prior to joining BNP Paribas in 2011, Mr Keith held country management and senior business and coverage positions for Nomura Securities in Sydney and Hong Kong.
 His career comprises working with supranational, sovereign and institutional clients across all areas of investment and institutional banking.

-Mr Keith holds a Bachelor of Arts (Hons) majoring in Economic History from the Victoria University of Wellington, a Master of Applied Finance from Macquarie University and a Global Executive MBA from the University of Sydney.
+Other current directorships: Mr Keith holds a Bachelor of Arts (Hons) majoring in Economic History from the Victoria University of Wellington, a Master of Applied Finance from Macquarie University and a Global Executive MBA from the University of Sydney.
+Nil

-Other current directorships: Nil

-Former directorships (last 3 years): Nil
+Former directorships (last 3 years):

 Special responsibilities: Member of the Audit and Risk Committee and Member of the People, Culture Nomination & Remuneration Committee.

 Interests in shares: 3,261,056

 Interests in options: Nil

 Contractual rights to shares: Nil